NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 General properties of ops
 =========================

-All operational graph ops are instances of the class :py:class:`geon.op_graph.op_graph.Op`, which is a subclass of the class :py:class:`geon.op_graph.nodes.Node`, which is itself a subclass of the classes :py:class:`geon.op_graph.names.NameableValue` and :py:class:`geon.op_graph.nodes.DebugInfo`.
+All operational graph ops are instances of the class :py:class:`ngraph.op_graph.op_graph.Op`, which is a subclass of the class :py:class:`ngraph.op_graph.nodes.Node`, which is itself a subclass of the classes :py:class:`ngraph.op_graph.names.NameableValue` and :py:class:`ngraph.op_graph.nodes.DebugInfo`.

 The constructor's required arguments are the subexpressions.
 All ops also have key initializers for: